kurian86/spring-boot-skeleton/ENCRYPTION.md

 ### Error: "IllegalArgumentException: Invalid Base64"
 - The password in the DB is not Base64
 - It is probably plaintext
-- Encrypt the password using the CLI tool

 ### The application won't start
 - Make sure environment variables are configured